-Place Bridge Academy was established in 2008 as a magnet school to serve the refugee students of Denver Public Schools.
-The designation of a magnet school specifically for refugee students is essential to the academic success of the children.
-Often, as refugee families change jobs or status, they also must relocate.
+Place Bridge Academy was established in 2008 as a magnet school to provide programming for the Refugee and Newcomer students of Denver Public Schools.
+The designation of a magnet school specifically for refugee students enabled the district to offer specific programming to ensure the academic success of these children.
+As refugee families change jobs and continue on their journey of settling in our country , they often must relocate.
 For children in a typical school, this would mean a change in schools and a break in educational continuity.
-Since Place Bridge Academy is a magnet school, regardless of changes in family circumstance, the children are always assured that as long as they reside in Denver, they will not have to change schools.
+Since Place Bridge Academy is a magnet school, our Newcomer students are assured that as long as they reside in Denver they will not have to change schools.
 Obviously, this is comforting to children who have already experienced a great deal of change in their lives.
-Children, Early Childhood Education through Grade 8 come to Place Bridge Academy from all areas of the Denver Public Schools attendance area.
-Almost all of the children who attend the school are bussed in- some from as far as 20 miles away.
-Each morning and each afternoon, over 20 full sized school busses surround the school to either deliver children or bring them home.
+Children, grades ECE through 8, come to Place Bridge Academy from all areas of the Denver Public Schools attendance area.
+Almost all of the students who attend the school arrive on buses, coming from all parts of the city.

 Most of our students have come to us from one of 64 home countries other than the United States.
 Many of the children have spent time in refugee camps, and experienced interrupted schooling.
 Our students speak a total of 45 different home languages and dialects.
 Many of the students come to us knowing little or no English, and it is a focus of the school to support them with both language and content acquisition.
 The PBA staff also works hard to provide increased social-emotional support to students, as well as wrap-around services to families.